rramjuttun/vscode-asset-converter/README.md

 This is a VS Code extension for uploading project resources to IPFS and creating NFT Collections from them.
 Its main purpose is to help onboard game developers to the Web3 stack by providing a way to transition assets from traditional centralized storage to a decentralized environment.

 The project management page for this extension is [here](https://github.com/users/rramjuttun/projects/1).
+\
+The design document for the extension is here [here](https://github.com/rramjuttun/vscode-asset-converter/blob/main/docs/designdoc.md).
 ## Features
 * Upload common resource folders to IPFS